Kiresh26/alx-system_engineering-devops/0x02-shell_redirections/README.md

-# ALX - 0x01.
-Shell, permissions
+# ALX - 0x02.
+Shell, I/O Redirections and filters

 All about bash projects
 ## Author
 Kireshchand Dhanasar